Why Cruising To Alaska From Vancouver Feels Completely Different

 Granville Island

-Accessible by the Granville Island ferry of colorful Aquabus, Granville Island is a must-visit.
-The vibrant hub is known for its unique blend of arts, culture, and culinary delights.
+Accessible by the Granville Island ferry or colorful Aquabus, Granville Island is a vibrant hub with unique blend of arts, culture, and culinary delights.

 Its picturesque waterfront, artisan shops, and lively markets offer an inviting atmosphere.
 Be sure to arrive hungry because its ready-to-eat foods are as amazing as they smell.